agnantis/language-owl2/README.md

     - `misc` -> all cases
 - Based on the grammar, a `classFrame` is defined by either a `HasKey` _construct_ or by many _sub-constructs_ of a list of 5 different _sub-constructs_.
 However, in the example, there is the `Class: Person` which contains both `HasKey` and the other _sub-constructs_ as well.
 This means that the `HasKey` in the grammar should not be an _alternative_ (i.e. `|`) but it should be an optional (i.e. `[...]`)
 - The list of alternatives in the `annotationPropertyFrame` is probably wrong: The closing '}' should include all alternatives and not only the _annotations_
 - Should `annotations <NT>2List` be equal to `<NT>AnnotatedList` where there are at least 2 `<NT>` in it?
-If that is the case, ten the AST is not correct, as the first example will be able to parse a list of `NT`s which may be accompanied by a list of annotations (i.e. the annotations are applied to the list), while in the second example, *each* `NT` can be accompanied by a list of annotations
+  - If that is the case, ten the AST is not correct, as the first example will be able to parse a list of `NT`s which may be accompanied by a list of annotations (i.e. the annotations are applied to the list), while in the second example, *each* `NT` can be accompanied by a list of annotations
+  - If this os not the case, then I think that the `annotations` should be optional (i.e. `[annotations]`).
+As it is now all the annotations included in the types are required!
+  - In my parser, I followed the second solution and converted all `annotations to optional